asappresearch/slue-toolkit/_sources/how-to-submit.md

 ## Missing Tasks

-If you miss some tasks, for example, if you only want to evaluate the sentiment analysis system, you can submit only the prediction result of the sentiment analysis system (`pred_sentiment`).
-However, your submission should contain at least one of the SLU tasks other than ASR.
-Thus, we still accept submission with or without `pred_text` if one of `pred_ner` or `pred_sentiment` exists, but we will not evaluate if you only submit `pred_text`.
-Additionally, in any case, we will not rank if you miss at least one of the columns, since we cannot calculate the SLUE score.
+Your submission must contain at least one of the SLU tasks other than ASR to be evaluated.
+We'll still accept submissions with or without `pred_text` if one of `pred_ner` or `pred_sentiment` exists, but we will not evaluate your submission if you only submit `pred_text`.

+However, for example, if you only want to evaluate the sentiment analysis system, you could submit only the prediction result of the sentiment analysis system (`pred_sentiment`).

+Most importantly, if you fail to include any of the columns in your submission, we won't be able to calculate your SLUE score and thus cannot rank it.

 ## Submission